-Applicants may request any amount of funding up to a maximum of \$400,000 in total funding over a maximum of 36 months for new or continuation/expansion projects.
-Grant funds may be used to pay for salary and benefits, project supplies, equipment, costs for outreach and education of populations, and travel of project personnel to project site(s).
+Applicants may request any amount of funding up to a maximum of \$1.5 million in total funding over a maximum of 36 months for new or continuation/expansion projects.
+Grant funds may be used to pay for clinical services, navigation services, salary and benefits, project supplies, equipment, costs for outreach and education of populations, and travel of project personnel to project site(s).
+Requests for funds to support construction, renovation, or any other infrastructure needs or requests to support lobbying will not be approved under this mechanism.
 Grantees may request funds for travel for 2 project staff to attend CPRIT's biennial conference.

-State law limits the amount of award funding that may be spent on indirect costs to no more than and a significant proportion of funds is expected to be used for program and service delivery as opposed to program development.
+State law limits the amount of award funding that may be spent on indirect costs to no more than 5% of the total award amount.

+The budget should be proportional to the number of individuals receiving programs and services, and a significant proportion of funds is expected to be used for program delivery as opposed to program development.
 In addition, CPRIT seeks to fill gaps in funding rather than replace existing funding, supplant funds that would normally be expended by the applicant's organization, or make up for funding reductions from other sources.
-CPRIT does not provide support for projects when funds are readily available from other sources.
-Furthermore, CPRIT funds may not be used for any costs under this award that should be billed to any other funding source.